stormwindy/Qi-Table/docs/_includes/pages/evaluation.md

 ### Motor Tests
-The motors were tested in two ways: Their consistency in movement (linear and rotation) and carrying capacity.
+The motors were tested in movement (linear and rotation).
 Movement consistency tests are made by using the vision system where cameras check diversion of the table from a desired travel line.
 You can find an example of this test in the below picture.
 During the movement consistency tests it has been found that the weight distribution of components create a diversion from the linear expected movement.
 This has been countered by implementing a clibration option to our web app where the pwoers of the motors are callibrated to travel same distances.

 Even if the callibration is correct a 7% diversion in distance travelled between wheels was observed in straight line travel tests.
 This means the difference from the desired orientation was on average 7% of the total distance that was supposed to be taken in optimal case.
 In order to counter this problem we have used the vision system to assist and continoulsy command tables so that they get closer to the target.